TechSavantis/polisparalela/site/content/thinks/improving-wordpress-performance.md

 ---
 title: "How to significantly improve the performance of your WordPress site"
-seo_title: "24 ways you can improve WordPress site speed performance | Tomango"
+seo_title: "24 ways you can improve WordPress site speed performance | Polis Paralela"
 author: "trys"
 date: 2018-04-04 08:32:55
 description: Read how we enhanced the performance of our website using an array of back-end and front-end techniques.